-- Students who arrive after homeroom are expected to check in at the Attendance Office upon arrival. - Per the Open Campus policy, students who arrive during the school day in time for their first class will not be considered tardy. - If a student is tardy to school and misses more than 30 minutes of a class, the student will be considered absent and the absence will count toward the attendance limit.
+- Students who arrive after 8:30 am are expected to check in at either of the Main Entrances upon arrival. - Per the Open Campus policy, students who arrive during the school day in time for their first class will not be considered tardy. - If a student is tardy to school and misses more than 30 minutes of a class, the student will be considered absent and the absence will count toward the attendance limit.